fmuwanguzi/Snake-game/README.md

 ## Some additional goals

-I prepped a separte start screen that the user would click to start the game and the link work but I didn't have a chance to style it so I did not deply it to my website link.
+I would to add a start screen that the user would click to start the game.

-In addition to that would like to have more fluid turns and animations with each turn of the snake block and change the block to an image that gets larger.
+I would like to make the block an image of a snake that shows the head of the snake turning and becoming larger.

+And lastly I would want to raise the win condition to 50 and allow players to be able to input there names and save their scores.